mderie/gabuzomeu/README.md

 DICE (or RAND) ==> DICE appartment // Put a random value from 0 to 255 into the MEU register [Optional]
 2) CALC (or EVAL) ==> appartment, expression // The only instruction that takes an math runtime expression !!! (classical operator & appartment combinations)

 3) BIRD ==> BIRD appartment // Create a new bird and link the current one from MEU to MEU (may raise exception)...
 Or from GA to GA ???
-Save one operand :)
+Save one operand :) We could also copy the cell contents
 4) FREE (or KILL) ==> FREE appartment // Destroy recursively the bird up or down linked to the given appartment

 5) PUMP ==> PUMP appartment // Replace peak ? or read ?-)